self-portrait by Vincent van Gogh

 Nutrients for an unsteady mind.
 Unfortunately, Van Gogh’s mettle could not outpace his masochism.
 He’d often beat himself with branches when the sun fell as penance for his inadequacies.

 Self-loathing is an impossible menace.
 But his enmity rarely set its crosshair on any other prey.
 Vincent’s’ fierce loyalty often made him susceptible to deception.
-An unrequited devotion to humans nourished the stigma that preceded him and he sadly did not live long enough to see his ardent fidelity to ideals come to fruition.
+An unrequited devotion to humans nourished the stigma that preceded him and he sadly did not live long enough to see his humanitarian devotions come to fruition.

 Phantoms, either imagined or external, don’t really have the power to wholly silence us.
 Vincent was said to be a little clumsy in his speech, with loose teeth and a penchant for rambling.
 But what could you learn from Vincent’s words that you couldn’t already observe from The Red Vineyard?
 Or The Potato Eaters?
 Or Café Terrace at Night?
 Words could only be a let down by comparison.
 Vincent speaks loudly.
 About solitude, compassion and the splendor of pedestrian life.

-A hurried tenure on Earth that posits the profound temptation of suicide and then admonishes it, in no uncertain terms.
+A hurried tenure on Earth that posits the profound temptation of suicide and then admonishes it, tragically and strangely.

 “Dat is het (That is it).” – Van Gogh